ketech-org/ketech-org.github.io/privacy-policy.md

 - do not require accounts or user submissions,
 - aim to use child-appropriate ad configurations where applicable.

-If you are a parent/guardian and believe your child’s information has been processed in a way that concerns you, contact us at **info@ketech.org** and we will help.
+If you are a parent/guardian and believe your child's information has been processed in a way that concerns you, contact us at **info@ketech.org** and we will help.

----

 ## 11. Your Rights